Taine Tuaupiki: New Zealand Warriors: 2023–present

 Tuaupiki was one of a host of players who excelled in the New Zealand Warriors' 48–12 win over Wests Tigers in their first NRL trial at Mount Smart Stadium.
 Tuaupiki was upgraded to a fulltime NRL contract with the Warriors for the 2023 season.

 Tuaupiki made his first grade debut in his side's 26−12 victory over the North Queensland Cowboys at North Queensland Stadium in round 3 of the 2023 NRL season, impressing in the absence of the Warriors regular fullback Charnze Nicoll-Klokstad.

 He played five games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.
 On 24 October, Tuaupiki had re-signed with the club on a two-year deal.

 He played 14 games with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
 They were eliminated by Penrith in the first week of the finals.

 On 28 September, he played in New Zealand's 30-12 NSW Cup Grand Final victory over St. George Illawarra.

+On 27 February 2026, the Warriors announced that Tuaupiki re-signed with the club for a further two years.